Week of Sunday April 28th 2024 through Saturday May 4th.

 My car did a couple of strange things for a minute or two, so I cut that visit short and went straight home, arriving right around four p.m.
 First thing, I started a load of laundry.
 Then I sorted through my mail.

 Betty purchased a small plant.
 Then we went into the library to look around and we found that there was a book sale.
 I purchased one book.
 Then we headed back to Lockport.
-We decided to stop at JoJo's for ice cream(Betty slobbered ice cream all down her front) before ending our outing.
+We decided to stop at JoJo's for ice cream(Betty slobbered ice cream all down her front) before ending our outing, which I really enjoyed.

 Comments